dotnet-foundation/dotnetfoundation-website/README.md

 * You'll need something that can build .NET Core projects
 * You'll need an IDE of some kind (Visual Studio or VSCode works well)
-* You'll need SQL Server with localDB so that the localDB will work
+* You'll need SQL Server with LocalDB installed so that the CloudScribe CMS will automatically set itself up.

 ### Getting the site code